DulcheE/efrei-m2-otter-worlds/README.md

 To fully end the download, open a console tab where the project is located, and enter :
   $npm install

-To make the server operationnal, please enter :
+To make the server operational, please enter :
   $npm run dev
 ```